lspacagna/appd-prometheus/README.md

 read_local | Choose to read from local data file instead of pulling data from Prometheus API.
 Useful during debugging. | false prometheus_url | The URL of your Prometheus deployment | http://localhost:9090 appd_analytics_url | URL to connect to the AppD controller events service.
-See https://docs.appdynamics.com/display/PRO45/Analytics+Events+API#AnalyticsEventsAPI-create_schemaCreateEventSchema for the URL for your controller. | (blank)
+See https://docs.appdynamics.com/display/PRO45/Analytics+Events+API#AnalyticsEventsAPI-create_schemaCreateEventSchema for the URL for your controller. | (blank) appd_global_account_name | Account name to connect to the AppD controller See Settings > License > Account for the value for your controller | (blank) appd_events_api_key | API Key to connect to AppD controller events service See https://docs.appdynamics.com/display/PRO45/Managing+API+Keys | (blank) schema_name | Reporting data to analytics requires a schema to be created.
+Change this value if you are connecting more than one of these extensions to more than one Prometheus deployment | prometheus_events local_file | The location of the local file used for data when read_local is set to true | data/sample.json